Đorđe Bogić: Torture and death

 According to another witness, the person guilty of these martyr afflictions was a Roman Catholic priest from Našice, Sidonije Šolc: "He (Fra Šolc) had our parish priest Đorđe Bogić killed in the most monstrous manner.
 They took him out of his apartment in the middle of the night and butchered him.

-Đorđe's body remained in the same place the whole night, until the afternoon of the next day.
+Bogić's body remained in the same place the whole night, until the afternoon of the next day.
 Around 4 PM, the local Romani were ordered to take the corpse to Brezik Našički and to bury it in the graveyard.

 Canonization

-At the regular session of the Holy Assembly of Bishops of the Serbian Orthodox Church in 1998, Protopresbyter Đorđe was canonized, and his name was entered in the list of names of the Serbian Church Saints.
+At the regular session of the Holy Synod of the Serbian Orthodox Church in 1998, Protopresbyter Đorđe Bogić was canonized, and his name was entered in the list of names of the saints of the Serbian Orthodox Church.